Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting SwitchBot Lock Auto-Lock Stops Working
+### Troubleshooting SwitchBot Lock Pro Auto-Lock Stops Working

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.